kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 # Redshift-Glue-SNS-StepFunction-Project

 Fetch source data from Amazon Redshift Cluster using AWS Glue and Step Functions to gain analytical insights more quickly.
-I read the date from Redshift using Redshift Spectrum and load the data to Redshift and extract the transform data from Redshift and put it into S3.In this project, i put the Redshift in the Private subnet.
+I read the date from Redshift using Redshift Spectrum and load the data to Redshift and extract the transform data from Redshift and put it into S3.In this project, i put the Redshift in the Private subnet to ensure the confidentiality of our data.

 # Steps